Online MSHA Degree – Master of Science in Health Administration

 Offered By: College of Nursing and Health Care Professions

-Grand Canyon University’s Master of Science in Health Administration (MSHA) provides students with the skills and experience necessary to perform as middle- and upper-level managers in a variety of health organizations.
-This online degree from the College of Nursing and Health Care Professions helps students gain the skills and experience necessary to serve as innovative change agents, as well as leaders of organizational improvement and adaptation within the health administration industry.
-Graduates typically pursue careers where they focus on running the business side of a healthcare organization, facility or hospital.
+Grand Canyon University’s Master of Science in Health Administration (MSHA) can provide you with the skills and experience necessary to position yourself to perform as middle- and upper-level managers in a variety of health organizations.
+This degree from the College of Nursing and Health Care Professions can help you gain the skills and experience necessary to position yourself to serve as an innovative change agent, as well a leader of organizational improvement and adaptation within the health administration industry.
+Graduates may choose to pursue careers where they focus on running the business side of a healthcare organization, facility or hospital.

-MSHA students will learn how to effectively communicate and manage employees, use critical thinking skills and respectfully recognize the diversity of their patients and populations while abiding by the health organization’s rules.
-Additionally, they will learn in the master’s in health administration degree program how to collect and analyze evidence and information that can be applied to improve patient safety, clinical processes and health outcomes.
+As an MSHA degree student, you will be taught to effectively communicate and manage employees, use critical thinking skills, and respectfully recognize the diversity of their patients and populations while abiding by the health organization’s rules.
+Additionally, in the health administration master’s program you can learn how to collect and analyze evidence and information that can be applied to improve patient safety, clinical processes and health outcomes.

 Get More Information